 More info: Café du Monde

 I imagine you could start a fight in New Orleans off the back of the topic of where’s the best place to eat gumbo.
-It seems everyone has their favourite haunt and there are plenty to choose from.
+It seems everyone has their favourite haunt.

 I tried gumbo at Dooky Chase Restaurant and it was the perfect introduction to creole cuisine.
 Filling without being stodgy and able to deliver a strong and complex flavour of meats, shellfish, stock and seasoning in one bite without being too rich, I was really impressed with this dish.